Covid-19 emergency: here we are, we will be there

 We are carefully following the evolution of the facts and we are also gradually collecting all the material that will be useful for post-emergency considerations.

-We are carefully monitoring the news on the developments of the various candidate vaccines against Covid-19 (SARS-CoV-2 vaccine) and we follow with concern - like everyone else - the emergence of possible future scenarios on the consequences that this emergency (and the compression of rights civilians we are witnessing) they may have about our future.
+We are carefully monitoring the news on the developments of the various candidate vaccines against Covid-19 (SARS-CoV-2 vaccine) and we are following with concern - like everyone else - the emergence of possible future scenarios on the consequences that this emergency (and the compression of rights civilians we are witnessing) may have on our future.

 From what appears to date, the FDA together with the EMA is ready for the "fast-track" authorization of the trials of the candidate vaccines.